devashishsharma2302/squealy/README.md

 pip install -r requirements.txt
 ```
 **Database Setup**

-SQuealy needs a postgres database to run.
+An Sqlite database setup already exists in SQueaL's settings.py but if you want to use Postgres database, you can follow these instructions:

 Create a database and a user with **Create DB** role.
 (To run test cases).
 Use the following command on psql to grant this access to a user:
 ```
 ALTER USER username CREATEDB;
 ```